RichardRosenblat/anima-engine-docs/roadmaps/roadmap.md

 ### 🎯 Goal

-Create a special DAUGHTER incarnation for streaming.
+Create a special ANIMA incarnation for streaming.

 ### 🌟 Build